ezrichards/ezrichards.github.io/content/posts/future-of-development.md

 +++

-I thought it would be fun to make some predictions about the future of development in 2025, and look back in a few years' time; especially with all of the AI things going on.
+I thought it would be fun to make some predictions about the future of development in 2025, and look back in a few years' time, especially with all of the AI things going on.
 This is probably naive and wrong!

 ## It's okay, for now

 At the companies I've interned for, they usually don't care much about AI at all, or disallow the use of it.
 Companies implement rules that disallow AI use for proprietary reasons.
-I've heard of other companies which don't have as much of an issue with AI, and it seems like in academia, just about everyone uses it to some capacity.
+I've heard of other companies that don't have as much of an issue with AI, and it seems like in academia, just about everyone uses it to some capacity.

 Overall, it seems like the generative AI hype has plateaued in recent years.
-It is useful, but it isn't as useful as we thought it would be, and it is not good enough to replace human thought and decisionmaking yet.
-So, my argument, is that it's OK for now.
+It is useful, but it isn't as useful as we thought it would be, and it is not good enough to replace human thought and decision-making yet.
+So, my argument is that it's OK for now.
 Jobs are still available, and we haven't been completely replaced in terms of code yet.